marplemr/oren.github.io/talks/wild.md

 Description
 -----------

-If you think web development is a jungle, wait until you'll dive into game development using web technologies.
+If you think web development is a jungle, wait until you dive into game development using web technologies.
-Before you run away you should pay attention to the recent developments that made it possible to build a full stack games using JavaScript -
-The adoption of Canvas, WebGL, web audio and video with the raise of Node.JS flatform.
+Before you run away you should pay attention to the recent developments that have made it possible to build a full stack games using JavaScript: The adoption of Canvas, WebGL, web audio and video with the raise of Node.JS platform.
-Navigating your way in this wild world require unlearning what you know every few months.
+Navigating your way in this wild world requires unlearning what you know every few months.

 In this talk we will build a web-based game together.
 Don't get scared, all you need is basic JavaScript knowledge so prepare to learn a lot while having loads of fun!